typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 **Commits**
 - [check inlines before expansion to improve error msg](https://github.com/typedclojure/typedclojure/commit/2b3ba3bbfcf615b5d4e92b4e7bae7a356100c772)

-## Identify classes of implementation defects in core Clojure macros to prepare for potential typing rules
+## Identify classes of implementation quirks in core Clojure macros to prepare for potential typing rules

 **Problem**: To improve static type error messages for a macro, a custom typing rule is needed.
 However, typing rules for macros need to simulate the macro expansion of the original macro accurately in order to be sound.